Bilateral Trade vs Multilateral Trade: Difference and Comparison

 3. Bilateral agreements cover trade between two specific countries, allowing for customization based on their unique economic needs and industries.
 In contrast, multilateral agreements encompass a broader scope, aiming to standardize trade rules and regulations on a global scale, affecting a wide range of industries and sectors.

-4. Bilateral trade agreements often focus on reducing or eliminating tariffs, quotas, and trade barriers between the countries involved.
+4. Bilateral trade agreements focus on reducing or eliminating tariffs, quotas, and trade barriers between the countries involved.
 In contrast, multilateral agreements seek to establish common trade rules, dispute resolution mechanisms and standards to reduce trade barriers among nations.

 5. Dispute resolution in bilateral agreements involves two countries negotiating directly to resolve issues, while multilateral agreements have established dispute resolution mechanisms such as those provided by WTO.